dankraus/padawan360/README.md

 ### Teeces Logics

+If you didn't install the libraries in preparation of the body sketch, install the libraries found in the library folder.
 Upload the padawan360_dome sketch on the Teeces arduino.
 Connect I2C on the dome end of slipring board.
 SDA to A4 and SLC to A5.

 ### HoloProjectors I2C